awsdocs/iam-user-guide/doc_source/id_credentials_mfa_configure-api-require.md

    }
    ```

-1. If user Carol needs to stop or terminate an Amazon EC2 instance, she \(or an application that she is running\) calls `GetSessionToken` passing the ID of the MFA device and the current TOTP that Carol gets from her device\.
+1. If user Sofía needs to stop or terminate an Amazon EC2 instance, she \(or an application that she is running\) calls `GetSessionToken` passing the ID of the MFA device and the current TOTP that Sofía gets from her device\.

-1. User Carol \(or an application that Carol is using\) uses the temporary credentials provided by `GetSessionToken` to call the Amazon EC2 `StopInstances` or `StopInstances` action\.
+1. User Sofía \(or an application that Sofía is using\) uses the temporary credentials provided by `GetSessionToken` to call the Amazon EC2 `StopInstances` or `StopInstances` action\.

    For an example of a program that calls `GetSessionToken`, see [Calling GetSessionToken with MFA Authentication \(Python and C\#\)](id_credentials_mfa_sample-code.md#MFAProtectedAPI-example-getsessiontoken) later in this document\.